TuuliTG/Ohte/Documents/manual.md

 2) You can also downlad the project zip file from [here] Go to the downloaded folder and from there to folder "Mastermind".
-Run the game from command line with command `compile exec:java -Dexec.mainClass=mastermind.gui.Main`
+Run the game from command line with command `mvn compile exec:java -Dexec.mainClass=mastermind.gui.Main`

 ### New Game